eldios/nomad-on-docker/README.md

 This will remove the Nomad cluster and all associated Docker containers.

-## 🔨 Building locally
+## 🔨 Building image locally
-If preferred it's also entirely possible to build the Nomad Docker image locally by using the `Dockerfile` provider in the docker directory.
+If preferred it's also entirely possible to ***build the Docker image locally*** by using the `Dockerfile` provider in the docker directory.

+This approach would also make it possible to customise the Docker container Nomad image, if needed.

-To do so, just run:
+To build the container locally, just run:
 ```
 cd docker
 docker build -t eldios/nomad .